noseka1/gitops-friendly-machinesets-operator/README.md

 ## Building Container Images (Optional)

 This section provides instructions for building your custom operator images.
-If you'd like to deploy the operator using a pre-built images, you can skip this section.
+If you'd like to deploy the operator using pre-built images, you can skip this section.

 Set the version you want to build.
 See `git tag` for available versions: